runtimeverification/evm-semantics/data.md

 -   `#newAddr` computes the address of a new account given the address and nonce of the creating account.
 -   `#sender` computes the sender of the transaction from its data and signature.
+-   `#addrFromPrivateKey` computes the address of an account given its private key

 ```k
     syntax Int ::= #newAddr ( Int , Int ) [function]